stomaras/Complete-x86-Assembly-/README.md

   - MEDIUM MODEL => code s+, data 1s
   - COMPACT MODEL => code 1s, data s+
   - LARGE,HUGE => code s+, data s+

+# The segment registers DS,CS,SS,ES

+  - Actually deal only with one instruction, which is mov...
+So for other instructions for example inc,dec they are wrong

+  - The other thing is that these registers does not work with the constant... mov ds,5 is a MISTAKE

+  - mov ds, @data => Mistake...
+Because Data is a Constant and indicate the position of the Data Segment in the RAM

+  - Segment Registers: action only with Data Registers and with the variables.